shawonibnkamal/shawonnotes/revision-notes/igcse/physics/1-forces-and-motion.md

 **1.4 describe experiments to investigate the motion of everyday objects such as toy cars or tennis balls**

-### Experiment: Measuring speed using click and stopwatch
+::: details Experiment: Measuring speed using click and stopwatch

 Suppose you want to find the speed of cars driving down your road.
 You may have seen the police using speed guns to check that drivers are keeping to the speed limit.
 Speed guns use microprocessors to produce an instant reading of the speed of a moving vehicle, but you can conduct a very simple experiment to measure car speed.